DavesThinkTank/Flash-Gordon-2024/README.md

 Bug Fixes:

 - Replaced PlaySound() and PlayQueue() functions with functions written for the Bally Star Trek.
 These allow up to 20 voices to be stored in the queue, rather than just 1.
-The programming is tighter as well, hopefully leading to a solution for the double-background sounds mentioned in 2025.03 above.
+The programming is tighter as well, hopefully leading to a solution for the double-background sounds mentioned in 2025.03 below.
     Added code to ensure a minimum time allowed for Geeteoh to deal with each sound - currently 25 ms. Hopefully this ensures all sounds and other commands played.
     Will continue to watch - so far no issue.